lurchmath/cust-parse-test/plan.md

  - Eventually make overview documentation for the main docs index page.
  - Eventually make a nice diagram of the syntactic types hierarchy and add it to the documentation for the syntactic-types module.
- - add support for features like associativity (in all conversion directions) if, indeed, we need associativity in any of the libraries we're planning on?

 Bug fixes:
  - Right now you're using the `->` notation to ensure that shorthand concepts